+- ii.
+Possible answers:

+- c.
+The internet or the Myanmar tourist office

+- e.
+United Nations website

-- c) The internet or the Myanmar tourist office - e) United Nations website iv.
-If possible divide the students into small groups and tell them to search the internet using www.google.com to find sources of information.
+Data Advantages Disadvantages Secondary - Cheap to collect - Easy to collect - Data may be old - The data may be inaccurate Primary - You know how it was collected - Can choose who to collect data from - Takes a long time to collect - Expensive to collect iv.
+If possible, divide the students into small groups and tell them to search the internet using www.google.com to find sources of information.
 Discuss the answers in the following lesson.
 (Please note that Google itself is not a source but is used to find sources on other websites.)